Skip to content

 What are phospholipids?

 Apart from the detailed knowledge, each and every one of us has already become acquainted with phospholipids.
-The molecules are in fact contained in many foods, especially fatty foods such as eggs, dairy products, meat and fish.
-They are also used in dietary supplements and medications.
+The molecules are namely contained in many foods, especially in fatty foods such as eggs, dairy products, meat and fish.
+You will also be in dietary supplements and medicines.

-The cells of many living organisms (humans, animals, plants) have taken advantage of this special structure.
-Specifically, we are talking about the cell membrane, where phospholipids, along with glycolipids and cholesterol, are responsible for its structure.
-In principle, there is a watery environment in our body.
-When phospholipids come into contact with it, the hydrophilic heads turn towards the water and the fatty tails turn away from the water.
-The hydrophobic tails then assemble inwards and the characteristic phospholipid bilayer forms.
+The cells of many living organisms (humans, animals, plants) have made use of this special structure.
+Specifically, we are talking about the cell membrane, where phospholipids, along with glycolipids and cholesterol, are responsible for the structure.
+Our bodies are basically in a watery environment.
+When phospholipids come into contact with this, the hydrophilic heads turn towards the water and the fatty tails turn away from the water.
+The hydrophobic tails are thus deposited inwards and the characteristic phospholipid bilayer forms.

 This is what the phospholipid bilayer of many biomembranes looks like schematically.
-At the bottom left is the structure of a phospholipid with the hydrophilic head and the hydrophobic tail.
+The structure of a phospholipid is shown at the bottom left with the hydrophilic head and the hydrophobic tail.

 What functions do phospholipids have in the cell?

-Primarily, phospholipids form the basis for the cell membranes and thereby maintain the structure of the cells.
-They also fulfill a very important selective barrier function, separating the inside of the cell from the outside and preventing the penetration of unwanted substances.
+First and foremost, phospholipids form the basis for cell membranes and thus maintain the structure of the cells.
+They also fulfill a very important selective barrier function, which separates the inside of the cell from the outside and prevents unwanted substances from entering.
 At the same time, the phospholipid bilayer in the cell membrane allows the import and export of necessary molecules and ions.
-But the molecules also have competencies beyond security tasks.
+The molecules also have competencies beyond security tasks.

 They serve as precursor molecules for signaling molecules such as inositol trisphosphate and diacylglycerol.
-This means they play an essential role in signal transmission.
-In adipose tissue, phospholipids can even serve as energy storage .
+They therefore play an essential role in signal transmission.
+In adipose tissue, phospholipids can even act as energy storage serve.

 Where are phospholipids used?

 The special chemical properties make the small molecules a very sought-after component.
-Regardless of whether it is the food industry, medicine, the cosmetics industry or biotechnology – Phospholipids have a hand in everything.
+Whether in the food industry, medicine, cosmetics or biotechnology – Phospholipids have their fingers in everything.

 If they can provide vital substances with easier access to our organism, then this should also work for the skin.
-That's exactly what the cosmetics industry thought.
-There, phospholipids are used as moisturizers and carriers in skin care products.
+This is exactly what the cosmetics industry Phospholipids are used as moisturizers and carriers in skin care products.
 They can also be found in lipsticks, shampoos and other cosmetic formulations.

-In the cleaning industry, surfactants in detergents and cleaners contain phospholipids to reduce surface tension and remove dirt.
+In the cleaning industry, surfactants in detergents and cleaning agents contain phospholipids to reduce surface tension and remove dirt.

 The best known phospholipids are Phosphatidylcholine, phosphatidylethanolamine, phosphatidylinositol and sphingomyelin.

-Japanese string tree as a potent source of quercetin: Due to its phospholipids, quercesome is 20 times more bioavailable than conventional quercetin powder.
+Japanese pagoda tree as a potent source of quercetin: Quercesome is 20 times more bioavailable than conventional quercetin powder due to phospholipids.

 Cart 0